106 KAR 1:131. Kentucky Emergency Response Commission civil penalty assessment and hearings procedure.

 (3) Upon receiving an ex parte contact prohibited by this section, the hearing officer shall take every action required under KRS 13B.100, shall cause the parties to be notified of the contact, and shall inform the other parties to the action of their right to move for a recusal.

-(4) The hearing officer may impose appropriate sanctions on a person who knowingly makes a prohibited ex parte contact, including, but not limited to deeming the person to have defaulted, striking all or part of that person's pleadings, claims, or defenses, denying any pending motions by the party, issuing a show cause order requiring the person to show why the hearing officer should not sanction the person, or taking such other actions as are appropriate.
+(4) The hearing officer may impose appropriate sanctions on a person who knowingly makes a prohibited ex parte contact, including deeming the person to have defaulted; striking all or part of that person's pleadings, claims, or defenses; denying any pending motions by the party; issuing a show cause order requiring the person to show why the hearing officer should not sanction the person; or taking such other actions as are appropriate pursuant to KRS Chapter 13B.

-Section 10.
+Section 9.
 Filing of Papers.
-(1) All papers after the petition required to be served upon a party shall be filed with the commission either before service or within a reasonable time thereafter.
+(1) All papers after the petition required to be served upon a party shall be filed with the commission either before service or not less than twenty (20) days in advance of a hearing.

 (2) Pleadings and other papers shall be filed with the commission when they are received and endorsed by the commission.
 The commission shall endorse the date of receipt on every paper filed in an action immediately upon receipt.

-Section 11.
+Section 10.
 Venue.
 Administrative hearings shall be conducted at a site designated by the hearing officer.
-In determining venue, the hearing officer shall consider the requirements of law, the convenience of the parties, the witnesses and the evidence.
+In determining venue, the hearing officer shall consider the requirements of law and the convenience of the parties, the witnesses, and the evidence.

 (3) Upon the failure of a party to timely comply with a hearing officer's order, the hearing officer may recommend the commission chairman (or designee) grant any relief to which the opposing party is entitled.

-(4) A hearing officer may, before the time for filing exceptions has run, set aside a recommendation by default under this section for good cause shown.
+(4) A hearing officer may, before the time for filing exceptions has run, set aside a recommendation by default under this section for a death, serious illness or injury, emergency, or other unforeseen event or circumstance beyond the ability of a person acting with reasonable care and diligence to control that reasonably prevents a party from complying.

 (2) The party asserting an affirmative defense shall have the burden of going forward and the ultimate burden of persuasion to establish that defense.